deepkit/deepkit-website/src/app/blog/posts/introducing-deepkit-framework.md

 Once `@deepkit/type-compiler` is installed, the transformer is installed in the local installed `typescript` package, so it works right off the bat with Angular, ts-node, Webpack & co.
 Alternatively you can also configure the transformer manually in a build system like webpack and ts-loader.

+If you want to have a very detailed explanation of how all this works read <a target="_blank"> href="https://github.com/microsoft/TypeScript/issues/47658">TypeScript Bytecode Interpreter / Runtime Types</a>

 ## And more
 I hope what has already been shown gives a good overview of the new features that the Deepkit framework provides.
 Based on these fundamental new approaches are quite a few other Deepkit libraries: ORM, RPC, Broker, Desktop UI, and more.
 However, we would like to introduce these to you in detail in future blog posts.